gardehal/kotlin-auth-api/README.md

-# kotlin-auth-api
+# Kotlin Auth API

-Authentication API for various other projects
+Authentication API for various other projects.

+# TODO

+# Other stuff